OFS/ofs.github.io/docs/hw/d5005/reference_manuals/ofs_fim/mnl_fim_ofs_d5005.md

 #### **1.3.1 FPGA Interface Manager (FIM)**

-The updated OFS architecture for Stratix 10® FPGA devices improves upon the modularity, configurability and scalability of the first release of the OFS architecture while maintaining compatibility with the original design.
+The updated OFS architecture for Stratix® 10 FPGA devices improves upon the modularity, configurability and scalability of the first release of the OFS architecture while maintaining compatibility with the original design.
 The primary components of the FPGA Interface Manager or shell of the reference design are:

 * PCIe Subsystem
 * HSSI Subsystem